asubramanian08/StormingRobots/README.md

 Everything that is here is from what Ms. Mabrey taught me (in C).
 I learned the basics of computational thinking along with C. I started during the start of the school year in 2019 and have been continuing ever since.
 The book used is C programing A modern approach second edition by king.

+Also check out [USACO-Group.md](https://github.com/asubramanian08/StormingRobots/blob/master/USACO-Group.md) for how I lead a discussion on [USACO](http://usaco.org/) Bronze and Silver problems.

 ### Format
 Each folder is divided by weeks, so there are some folders that are continuations of the previous week's topic.